 Customers from all around the world look to Cook & Beals, Inc. for their honey processing needs.
-We are located in Loup City, Nebraska and have been designing and manufacturing honey extraction equipment for the commercial beekeeper since 1959.
+We are located in Loup City, Nebraska, USA and have been designing and manufacturing honey extraction equipment for the commercial beekeeper since 1959.
 Our goal is to provide honey producers with high quality honey extraction equipment built to last through the generations, and customer service you can count on since 1959.
 We were once beekeepers, so we understand the importance of honey extracting running as smoothly as possible.

-The Cook & Beals, Inc. equipment line includes the Box Grabber, Deboxer, Automatic Uncapper, Auto-Load 128 frame Extractor, Pumps, Heat Exchanger, Spin-Float Honey Wax Separator, Wax Melter, Moisture Remover, Honey Tote Scale, Parts and Accessories.
+The Cook & Beals, Inc. equipment line includes the Box Grabber, Deboxer, Automatic Uncapper, Auto-Load 60 and 128 frame Extractors, Pumps, Heat Exchanger, Spin-Float Honey Wax Separator, Wax Melter, Moisture Remover, Honey Tote Scale, Parts and Accessories.

 FOR FURTHER INFORMATION AND READING:

 - Click PRODUCT CATALOG to download our current product catalog in PDF format (please see policy statement tab for current freight charges policy).
 Note that our current price list is available at the link below.

 - Look for us on Facebook at: https://www.facebook.com/cooknbeals/ where we post used equipment for sale, hints, tips and information related to our line of honey extraction equipment.

-- The American Beekeeping Federation (ABF) is a national organization with over 4,700 members that continually works in the interest of all beekeepers, large or small, and those associated with the industry to ensure the future of the honey bee.
-Our members share a common interest to work toward better education and information for all segments of the industry in the hope of increasing our chances for survival in today’s competitive world.
+- The American Beekeeping Federation (ABF) works in the interest of all beekeepers and those associated with the industry to secure the future of the honey bee.
+Our members share a common interest to work toward better education and information for all segments of the industry in the hope of increasing our chances for survival in today’s competitive worlds.